twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 $ chezmoi init --apply $GITHUB_USERNAME
 ```

-This command is summarized in the this sequence diagram:
+This command is summarized in this sequence diagram:

 ```mermaid
 sequenceDiagram